 Emma is responsible for BPA’s bespoke programme of literary events and retreats as well as managing the First Novel Award and Pitch Prize competitions.
 With a background in communications and special events she has an eye for detail and a desire to give writers the best possible experience in an imaginative programme involving creative writing tutors, best selling authors and leading literary agents as guest tutors.
 Her retreats at Asthall Manor, the childhood home of the Mitford sisters have set a new benchmark in literary experiences.
 The programme is currently running online.
 With an up to date knowledge of what literary agents are looking for and industry contacts, Emma also handles submissions to agents where she feels there is a potential match between writer and agent and a polished manuscript.

-“Being part of a writer’s journey to getting published is an incredible privilege”
+“Being part of a writer’s journey to getting published is an incredible privilege.”

 Oliver James